krukow/vsts-migrate/README.md

 * We preserve the following fields only (`:path`s below)
 * The default is to query only "new" and "active" work items
 * We preserve only parent/child links between work items.
+* The history/comments/discussion field seems to not be fully preserved
+* Note, specifically that, IterationPaths are not preserved.

 ```clojure
             [{:op "add"